Kevin-Sean-Chen/Chemotaxis_function/README.md

 ## Model demonstration

+In this work, we developed dynamic Pirouette and Weathervaning (dPAW) statistical model to analyze learned-chemotaxis in worms.
 To validate the generative model and inference procedure, we use code in the `/demo/` folder to simulate behavioral output given random odor concentration and infer ground-truth parameters.
 Run `mGLM.m` for the dPAW model proposed in our paper.
 A simplified turning model is shown in `bGLM.m`.

 ## Model fitting

 We use scripts in `/inference/` folder and optimize objectives in the `/functions/` folder to fit models.
-Specifically, we use `Chemotaxis_inference_pop.m` and `classify_learn3.m` to fit MLE of parameters and to run cross-validation, use `mutant_fit.m` to fit to different worm strains, and use `opto_mGLM.m` to fit to perturbation data.
+Specifically, we use `Chemotaxis_inference_pop.m` and `classify_learn3.m` to fit MLE of parameters for dPAW and to run cross-validation, use `mutant_fit.m` to fit to different worm strains, and use `opto_mGLM.m` to fit to perturbation data.

 ## Track analysis